Queens discussion group for autistic (and autistic-like1) adults

 The meetings listed below are online chat meetings (text-based).
 To view the meeting details (including a link to our chatroom), you must first join our Meetup.com group (and be logged in to Meetup.com) if you have not done so already.

-- Tuesday, May 11, at 7:00 PM: Topic-focussed discussion on responding gracefully to criticism.
+: Topic-focussed discussion: Friendship.
 (See meeting details, find chatroom link, and RSVP here.)

 If you are planning to attend any of these chat meetings, please RSVP on the relevant Meetup.com page.

 The Queens discussion group is a peer-led support / self-help group for adults (18+) either officially diagnosed or self-diagnosed with an autism spectrum condition, or who have difficulties similar to those of autistic people (e.g. difficulties with social communication, sensory processing, and/or executive function).
 The group also has some other, more specific aims, beyond just general support.
 And we hope to spawn various other kinds of groups including groups of people with particular categories of occupations / jobs / career goals and groups of people with particular hobbies.

 Because we can't hold in-person meetings now due to the CoViD-19 crisis, we are now holding online chat meetings.
 For now we are using a Zulip chat site, Hopefully at some point we will be able to develop our own, simpler chatroom.

 Please RSVP by no later than the morning of the meeting date.
 Earlier RSVP's are appreciated if possible.
 (When we were meeting at a diner, we needed people to RSVP so that we could know how big a table to reserve.
 Wnile we are now meeting in chat, RSVP's are still helpful so the facilitator(s) can be better prepared.)
 Please RSVP via our Meetup group, or via the contact info here, or via my private email address if you know it.